Meleeman01/mflx/README.md

 ##Usage

-basically this is a barebones wrapper for flexbox and makes it more conveniant to style items and create grid layouts, so you can declare flx() or flx-container() if you intend to have flx() children you intend to position
+basically this is a barebones wrapper for flexbox and makes it more conveniant to style items and create grid layouts

 >
 	<div class="flx(wrap,column) top left">